 Find out more about rapid opioid detox and whether or not it may be a viable option for you.

-What Is Rapid Opioid Detox?
+What is Rapid Opioid Detox?

-Rapid opioid detox and ultra-rapid opioid detox are methods of drug detoxification that speed up the process with the use of specific medication.
+Rapid opioid detox and ultra-rapid opioid detox are methods of drug detoxification that speed up the process with the use of specific medications.
 Typical opioid detoxification lasts between five and 10 days, depending on several factors.
 The timeline by which you experience opioid detox depends on when you last used heroin, the size of the dose you used, and the size of the dose you’ve become dependent on.
 Generally, the heavier the dose you are used to using and the smaller your last dose, the more quickly you will experience your first withdrawal symptoms.

+Your withdrawal timeline will also be quickened if you experienced an overdose and you or someone else administered Naloxone to revive you.
 Naloxone, sold under the brand name Narcan or Evzio, is essentially an opioid overdose antidote.
 It’s an opioid antagonist, which means that it attaches to opioid receptors and blocks them from being activated.

 If you have opioids in your system, it will kick them off their receptors and block them from binding again.
 Naloxone has saved many lives from deadly overdose symptoms because it can essentially reverse an overdose.
 However, the process sends patients into immediate withdrawal in a way that can be extremely uncomfortable and even jarring.